llogiq/llogiq.github.io/_posts/2015-06-04-workflows.md

 I usually use `syntax::ast::*` directly.
-Though it has bitten me once when writing the [`len_zero`](https://github.com/Manishearth/rust-clippy/blob/master/src/len_zero.rs) lint and I inadvertantly used a function that was named the same as the one in `rustc::middle::ty` I actually wanted to use, I find that littering my code with `ast::this` and `ast::that` makes it so noisy that the blanket import is warranted here.
+Though it has bitten me once when writing the [`len_zero`](https://github.com/Manishearth/rust-clippy/blob/master/src/len_zero.rs) lint (where I inadvertantly used a function that was named the same as the one in `rustc::middle::ty` which I actually wanted to use), I find that littering my code with `ast::this` and `ast::that` makes it so noisy that the blanket import is warranted here.

-So without further ado, we declare a lint (in `src/options.rs`:
+So without further ado, we declare a lint (in `src/options.rs`):

 ```rust
 use syntax::ast::*